BlackAnon22/BlackAnon22.github.io/posts/tryhackme/cherry_blossom.md

 ![image](https://github.com/BlackAnon22/BlackAnon22.github.io/assets/67879936/3678e6f0-0808-47e0-93bb-fa6cfa912124)

 As you can see from the above screenshot, we have something that looks like a ```png header```.
 What this means is that the base64 encoding contains a ```png image```.
 So what we can do is decode the base64 encoding into an image.
-To do this we will be using a python script
+To do this we will be using this python script

 ```
 import base64